on

 trybuild that provides a

-nice test harness for procedural macros. trybuild
+nice test harness for procedural macros. trybuild can be used to check if test

 cases fail compilation as well - a feature we are going to leverage later (when